Guiding parents through separation: a data-driven UX approach

 continuously iterating

 We made changes to the prototype after the first round of testing to gain richer insights and better inform our hypotheses.
+Changes included softening the language in some areas, adding more guidance on next steps, and updating the summary page to highlight a single recommended option initially, with expandable sections for secondary options.

 analysis